 Videos from news organizations or large publications are typically captioned, such as videos on NBC Learn or Lynda.com.

 Tip: Original audio and videos created at our multimedia studio will have closed captions added within a few days as part of FIU Online’s commitment to accessibility.

 Making content accessible for all students ensures those who need accommodations have access to the course content necessary to be successful in the course.
 It also helps students who may not require accommodations, but have different learning preferences.
 Overall, keeping accessibility in mind can provide a better course experience for all users.

-Contact an instructional designer to learn more about making your online course more accessible.
+View the Accessibility page on our Teaching Online site or contact an instructional designer to learn more about making your online course more accessible.